WWII-The true History1/2

 The number of German soldiers killed or captured by the Red Army was approximately 7.5 million and should be increased by the number of wounded German soldiers becoming out of action as soldiers; these elements support the evaluation generally considered of 80 % of destruction of the German Army by the Red Army.

-1-World War II in Europe was thus ended by the victory of the Red Army over Germany with a second rank late participation of the Anglo-American allies.
+1-World War II in Europe was thus ended by the victory of the Red Army over Germany with the participation of the Anglo-American allies.

 3-84% of military losses were suffered on the Eastern front and therefore only 16% in the rest of Europe.